Francisco Rivera (fighter): Return to the UFC

-Post-UFC career
+XMMA and Combate Global

 Rivera was given a license to compete in California, and was scheduled to fight Trevin Jones at LXF 6 on March 20, 2020, but the event was cancelled due to the COVID-19 pandemic.

 Rivera then faced Ryan Lilley at XMMA 8 on January 30, 2021.
 He won the fight via first-round knockout.

 Rivera faced Adam Martinez in the first bout of the one night bantamweight tournament at Combate Global: Bantamweight Tournament on May 29, 2021.
 He won the bout via KO in the first round of a one round bout.
 In the Semifinals, he faced fellow UFC vet Nohelin Hernandez, who he defeated via unanimous decision.
 In the finals, Rivera faced David Martínez, to whom he lost in the second round after being dropped by a head kick and finished on the ground.

 Rivera faced John Dodson on April 2, 2022, at XMMA 4.
 He lost the bout via unanimous decision.

+Up Next Fighting

 Rivera faced Teruto Ishihara on August 20, 2022, at UNF 2.
 He won the bout via unanimous decision.

 Rivera faced fellow UFC veteran Cody Gibson at Up Next Fighting 3: Rivera vs. Gibson for the inaugural UNF Bantamweight Championship.
 Rivera lost the bout via submission in the third round due to an arm triangle choke.

+Post-career

 Rivera returned to XMMA on May 3, 2023, at XMMA 6, facing Ricky Bandejas.
 The bout ended in a no contest after Rivera was poked in the eye in the second round and was unable to continue.

 On July 1, 2023, Rivera would then face Dana White's Contender Series alum Josh Wang-Kim for the interim UNF bantamweight championship at UNF 9.
 He won the bout via unanimous decision and became the interim bantamweight champion.

 Rivera would then face fellow UFC veteran Jesse Strader at UNF 16 for the vacant UNF Featherweight title on February 24, 2024.
 The fight was declared a no contest in the second round after Rivera was rendered unable to continue due to an unintentional eyepoke.

 Rivera faced Albert Morales at UNF 21 on November 30, 2024 and lost by technical knockout via ground punches.
 In the post-fight interview, Rivera retired from MMA competition.